ECZEMA SUPPORT GROUP INFORMATION AND CONTACT DETAILS.

 Fax: +44 (0)207 388 5263

 Eczema Outreach (Scotland) exists to support children & young people with eczema and their families in Scotland.

 Why join?
 To talk to someone who understands, get tips and practical help with things like school health care plans, improve self-management of eczema and meet others!

 We are a free membership organisation which offers a range of services to our families.
-They include 1-1 support & practical advice, invitations to our Learn & Share events, the High 5 Club’s newsletters, an online forum and ideas to raise awareness or fundraise.
+They include 1-1 support & practical advice, invitations to our Learn & Share events, the High 5 Club’s newsletters, an online forum and ideas to raise awareness or fundraiser.

 Address: EOS, Bryerton House, 129 High Street, Linlithgow, West Lothian, Scotland, EH49 7EJ

 Family Tel.
 0800 622 6018

 Text.
 0780 704 8070

 The office is open Monday to Thursday 9am to 3pm.

 We were founded in the 1970s by families of disabled children, who recognized that even if their child’s conditions were different, they shared a common experience – of being a family with a disabled child.
 They understood how important it is to support each other.